iprokit/service/README.md

     }
 })
 export default class HeroModel extends RDBModel {
     //This model extends all the RDB properties.
-The model should only extend the database type declared with `service.useDB()` at the index.js;
+The model should only extend the database type declared in index.js;

     /**
      * Define pre/post hooks.